DGX Spark · part 7

 Gemma 4 26B-A4B NVFP4 runs at 52 tok/s on DGX Spark (GB10) via vLLM 0.19, using only 16.5 GB of model memory and leaving 82 GB for KV cache.
 The 31B dense variant is 7.5x slower — don't bother.

 The wrong model at the right quantization is still the wrong model.
-A 31B dense model on a 273 GB/s memory bus will always lose to a 26B MoE with 4B active parameters, regardless of how cleverly you pack the weights.
+A 31B dense model on a 273 GB/s memory bus will always lose to a 26B MoE with 4B active parameters, no matter how cleverly you pack the weights.

-This picks up where Part 6: 30W Power Safety Mode left off.
-The GX10 was stable on Qwen3.5-35B FP8 at 47 tok/s.
-Google released Gemma 4 on April 2, and vLLM 0.19 shipped the same day with SM121 NVFP4 fixes that had been broken since March.
-Time to test.
+This picks up from Part 6: 30W Power Safety Mode, where the GX10 was stable on Qwen3.5-35B FP8 at 47 tok/s.
+Google dropped Gemma 4 on April 2, and vLLM 0.19 shipped the same day with the SM121 NVFP4 fixes that had been broken since March.
+So I tested.

 Phase 0: Why Not the 31B Dense?

-The natural first instinct was to try nvidia/Gemma-4-31B-IT-NVFP4 — the official NVIDIA quantized checkpoint.
+My first instinct was to try nvidia/Gemma-4-31B-IT-NVFP4, NVIDIA's official quantized checkpoint.
 Community benchmarks on the NVIDIA Developer Forums killed that idea fast:

 | Model | Format | tok/s on GB10 |